 Two IMAS papers have investigated options to monitor and regulate rock lobster catches around Tasmania, both to help improve statewide fishery health and rebuild East Coast stocks.

-One study identified alternative catch monitoring systems and ways that the recreational catch could be limited on the heavily fished East Coast region, beyond traditional daily bag limit adjustments.
+One study identified alternative catch monitoring systems and ways that the recreational catch could be limited in the heavily fished East Coast region, beyond traditional daily bag limit adjustments.

-Both papers contributed to the Department of Natural Resources and Environment Tasmania’s (NRE Tas) proposed rules and policy changes to the rock lobster fishery.
-Public consultation on the changes closes on 30 May.
+Both papers contributed to the Department of Natural Resources and Environment Tasmania’s (NRE Tas) recent management changes to the Tasmanian rock lobster fishery.

 Managing recreational rock lobster catches on the East Coast